 Take a moment to stick out your tongue.
 Oh, such a little member, but it can be very destructive.

 “5 Even so the tongue is a little member, and boasteth great things.
 Behold, how great a matter a little fire kindleth!

 6 And the tongue is a fire, a world of iniquity: so is the tongue among our members, that it defileth the whole body, and setteth on fire the course of nature; and it is set on fire of hell.

 7 For every kind of beasts, and of birds, and of serpents, and of things in the sea, is tamed, and hath been tamed of mankind:

 8 But the tongue can no man tame; it is an unruly evil, full of deadly poison.”

-James is writing about this little member, the tongue, which like a fire is so destructive it can destroy many things.
+James is writing about this little member, the tongue, which like a fire, is so destructive it can destroy many things.
 God is calling on his saints with the challenge to control their tongues!
 Only God can change a man from the inside and tame an out-of-control tongue.
 If you do not know God, you will find you have little or no control over your tongue.
-If you are serving God, as a Christian, you will want to be in control your tongue.
+If you are serving God, you will want to control your tongue as a Christian.

-Do you know the devil would like nothing better than to cause us to lose control of our tongues and then cause serious damage?
-The devil works on young people in this way, he endeavors to cause young people to lose control over their tongues, and this creates trouble wherever they go.
+Do you know the devil would like nothing better than to cause us to lose control of our tongues and then cause severe damage?
+The devil works on young people in this way, and he endeavors to cause young people to lose control over their tongues, which creates trouble wherever they go.